giovannymassuia/minimalist-java/docs/blog/2024/2024-02-24-rate-limiters/index.md

 - `T3 (01:00:04)`: 2nd request processed, 2 in queue, new requests continue to queue if space.

 ## Fixed Window Counter

-The fixed window counter algorithm is a simple and efficient way to control the rate of requests to a resource.
-It is widely used in network traffic shaping, API rate limiting, and other scenarios where a controlled flow of requests is required.

 The fixed window counter algorithm is based on the concept of a fixed time window.
 The algorithm counts the number of requests that arrive within the time window and compares the count to a